ashlynstrickland23/SQL_Portfolio/01_Retail_Customer_Segmentation_SQL/README.md

 ## Executive RFM Segment Summary

-This view provides an executive ready summary of customer segments, revenue, profit, activity, return rate, and ranking.
-It is designed as a dashboard ready reporting table.
+This output provides a leadership ready summary of customer segments, revenue, profit, activity, return rate, and ranking.

+Champions rank first with $24.2M in revenue, $11.3M in profit, and an average lifetime revenue of $33,637.
+At Risk High Value customers rank second with $19.6M in revenue and an average of 108 days since last order.
+This helps leadership prioritize retention, loyalty, and revenue growth strategies by customer group.

 ![Executive RFM Segment Summary](screenshots/Executive%20RFM%20Segment%20Summary.png)